-The Acoustic Engine offers a suite of playback technologies to enhance sound.
-Each playback technology has an On/Off button to allow you to enable/disable it, and most controls feature a dial to adjust the levels.
+The SBX Pro Studio offers a suite of playback technologies to enhance sound.
+Each playback technology has an On/Off check box to allow you to enable/disable it, and feature a slider to adjust the levels.

-Figure 6 - 19
+Figure 6 - 14

 Sound Blaster

-Connect Sound
+Cinema 6

-(Acoustic Engine)
+(SBX Pro Studio)

-- Surround: Provides virtual sound channels to control the level of immersion. - Crystalizer: Enriches audio to make it sound livelier. - Bass: Enhances the bass level of the sound system. - Smart Volume: Minimizes sudden volume changes to avoid the need for constant adjustment. - Dialog Plus: Optimizes dialogue levels for movies etc.
+- Surround: Provides virtual sound channels to control the level of immersion. - Crystalizer: Enriches audio to make it sound livelier. - Bass: Enhances the bass level of the sound system. - Dialog Plus: Optimizes dialogue levels for music and movies etc. - Smart Volume: Minimizes sudden volume changes to avoid the need for constant adjustment (you can adjust the Normal setting level using the slider).